ANAcfg/PlateIt/README.md

 Sara: login.js implemementation with react and error checking

-Raymond: css and search bar fronted with react
+Raymond: additional css styling for the background and other elements, html edits and select dropdownbar frontend with react

 Ana: BackEnd- expess.js(api implemetation) , MongoDb and data persistance, Drag effect, popScreen, popscreen delete backend FullCalender implementation. recipe information/picture on calender.
 Login save user information into the database